aws-powertools/powertools-lambda-python/docs/core/event_handler/openapi.md

 ### Customizing the Swagger UI

-By default, the Swagger UI may be served under the `/swagger` path, but customization options are often provided to allow you to serve the documentation from a different path, as well as to define where the necessary Swagger UI assets are loaded from.
+The Swagger UI appears by default at the `/swagger` path, but you can customize this to serve the documentation from another path and specify the source for Swagger UI assets.

-Here is an example of how you could configure the loading of the Swagger UI from a custom path or CDN.
-Additionally, the Swagger UI assets such as the CSS and JavaScript bundles are directed to load from a specified CDN base URL.
+Below is an example configuration for serving Swagger UI from a custom path or CDN, with assets like CSS and JavaScript loading from a chosen CDN base URL.

 === "Customizing Swagger path and CDN"